stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 Next, I am going to reduce our 22 different IT systems down to only 5:

-1. #stratapp - for strategy and day to day work
+1. #stratapp - for both strategic and day to day work
 2. CRM+desk - for customer relationships and support
 3. Finance
 4. HR - for compliance and administration